 But the combination of brand awareness and content amplification driven by social media can result in more backlinks.

 Every person and business that experiences your social media content is a potential link waiting to happen.
 I’m forever citing other websites as sources for data in my blog posts on the Forge and Smith site, and some of them I have definitely found through social media.

 Once again, social media SEO magic at work!

-Local SEO is essential in some industries — like hospitality, dining, and entertainment — and for small businesses.
+Local SEO is essential in some industries — like hospitality, dining, and entertainment — and for small businesses with brick-and-mortar shops.
 Whether it’s a regular search or a voice search, you want your business to appear on page one when someone in your area is seeking your service.

-Social media is so much more than baby photos and memes.
-For businesses, it’s an opportunity to build a community, humanize your brand, and elevate both your message and your work — while supplementing your organic and paid search strategies.
+In conclusion, social media SEO is a dynamic duo you can’t afford to ignore.
+It’s an opportunity to build a community, humanize your brand, and elevate your message and your work — while mutually supporting your efforts in SEO and marketing.